SamSherrill/games-comparison/current-dev-plans.md

 - *Warnings in VSCode terminal*

+**NEW BUG: Glowostent changed their username & maybe profile image.
+They no longer appear in the header, and might be causing errors in later searches because of the problems caused.
+For example: The "shared by" & "owned by" label in the header is getting switched.
+This all might be because we don't have a process for updating user info if it changes after that unique user was originally imported into the db.
+This may not be the case, because wouldn't the old username & pic load?**

 - Documentation
     - Partially DONE: Improve ReadMe
         - Needs more thorough instructions (update once site instructions are written)